HarshKukreja/Disease_Prediction/README.md

 # Disease_Prediction

+Objective: Based on below attributes, predict whether patient would survive or not.

 Attribute Information
 1) PatientID: unique identifier
 2) FollowupDays: number of days between registration and the earlier of death, transplantation, or study analysis time